hitankar/transactions-processor/README.md

 - The `Amount` in a transaction is a floating point number.
 In JavaScript adding two such number yield unexpectedly long decimal values eg. `0.21 + 0.12 = 0.32999999999999996`.
 Currently, the balances are stored as is and formatted correctly when logged.
 As an improvement, the total could be stored in correct format eg. `0.33`.

 - As an improvement we can add a git-hook to run linting and formatting to keep code style consistent.
+- `Dockerization`: we can dockerize local development in order to emulate the production environment.